fearlessflyer/stacked-rows/README.md

+# ARCHIVED / DISCONTINUED
+I've decided to discontinue the development of this plugin to concentrate my efforts on other projects.

 # stacked-rows
 A short and simple jQuery plugin that will fix your tables in mobile view.
 New rows of your original data is created and displayed through media queries